Ghands/HAOFL/README.md

 We have implemented 9 types of HAOFL based model, except for the baseline, we also integrated sentence-level ABSC models, ATAE, IAN, Memory Network, AOA, RAM, TNET, MGAN, and BERT.
-Running command for these models are the following.
+Running commands for these models are the following.

 - Baseline